 With the right material(s) and design, fluid film bearings can offer first-rate dynamic performance, low friction, minimal to no wear and long life, making them the right choice to meet the demands of today’s process equipment.

-Barry J. Blair is chief engineer at Waukesha Bearings, which is headquartered in Pewaukee, Wisconsin.
-He is responsible for fluid film bearing research and development, including new products and refining bearing design tools
+Barry J. Blair is chief engineer at Waukesha Bearings, an operating company of Dover.
+He is responsible for fluid film bearing research and development, including new products and refining bearing design tools and methods.